albop/dbe_archive/slides/7_machine_learning.md

     - training set (in-sample)
     - test set (out of sample)
 - evaluate performance on the test set

-Performance can be:
+- Performance can be:
   - fitness, number of classification errors (false positive, false negative)

-If many traning parameters are used
+- In many traning parameters are used
   - training set (in-sample)
   - validation set (to update hyperparameters)
   - test set (out of sample)

 Rule: the model and the hyperparameters should be chosen _independently from the test set_.

----

-## Model validation

 ----

 ## How to judge a model validity?

 - not easy
 - modeling *asumptions* (specification):